 The tremendous growth of institutional investors, particularly large passive funds, has drawn attention to their increasingly important role in corporate governance.
 Major investment advisors such as BlackRock, Vanguard, and State Street have become among the largest shareholders in many publicly traded firms (Lewellen and Lewellen, 2022).
-In this role, they cast votes on behalf of millions of investors and have substantial voting power, making them pivotal in important corporate votes (Bebchuk and Hirst, 2019; Brav et al., 2022).
+In this role, they cast votes on behalf of millions of investors and have substantial voting power, making them pivotal in important corporate votes (Bebchuk and Hirst, 2019; Brav et al., 2023).
 At the same time, shareholder disagreements over voting issues are becoming increasingly prevalent given the growth in environmental and social (E&S) issues that appear on companies' agendas.

 These trends have generated an intense debate about whether asset managers are in the best position to vote their investors' shares.
 Do funds' votes represent their investors' preferences?
 Are their votes sufficiently informed?
 This debate has become especially heated in the context of E&S issues and has led to several important institutional and regulatory developments.
 In October 2021, BlackRock announced the "Voting Choice" program, which gives its investors the choice: delegate their votes to BlackRock, as had been the default before, or exercise their voting rights themselves (so-called "pass-through voting").
 As of September 2022, investors representing 25% of BlackRock's eligible assets had chosen to cast their own votes.
-While BlackRock initially offered this choice only to institutional clients, it soon expanded the program to some retail investors, and Vanguard and State Street followed suit.
+Vanguard, State Street, and other asset managers have followed suit.
+While BlackRock initially offered this choice only to institutional clients, in July 2023 it expanded the program to its retail investors through iShares Core S&P 500 ETF (IVV), its largest ETF with \$305 billion in AUM.
 Regulators have been considering a more drastic change: The INvestor Democracy is EXpected (INDEX) Act, introduced in the Senate in May 2022, aims to require passively managed funds to collect voting instructions from all of their individual investors and vote according to them.